-Of course TechRadar doesn’t condone any copyright-trampling activities, but we do worry about your safety when you're trying to watch stuff online.
-And, on the privacy front, all these other online folks you’re sharing files with can clearly see your IP address.
-So if you want to avoid that and retain your anonymity, then we'd recommend using one of the best options that we've listed below to ensure that your details stay private.
+Despite governments and internet providers attempting to stop it, downloading music, films and video games via P2P torrenting is still incredibly popular.
+Of course TechRadar doesn’t condone any copyright-breaching activities, but we do worry about your safety when you're trying to watch, play and listen to stuff online.
+That's why we recommend using one of the best torrenting VPN options that we've listed below to ensure that your details stay private.

 How to choose the best VPN for torrenting